csrc-sdsu/mole/doc/sphinx/source/examples/Elliptic/1D/Elliptic1D-add-Scalar-BC.md

 ### Elliptic1D Add Scalar Boundary Conditions

 Solves the 1D Poisson equation with Robin boundary conditions.
-This is the exact same problem as [elliptic1D](https://github.com/csrc-sdsu/mole/blob/master/examples/matlab/elliptic1D.m), with `addScalarBC1D` used instead of `addRobinBC`.
-The euqation to solve is
+This is the exact same problem as [elliptic1D.m](https://github.com/csrc-sdsu/mole/blob/master/examples/matlab/elliptic1D.m), with `addScalarBC1D` used instead of `addRobinBC`.
+The equation to solve is

 $$
 -\nabla^2 u(x) = e^x